nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ### La Cocina (hotel)

 We had their breakfast buffet one morning and it was very good albeit pricey- about $35 per person.
+Easily our most expensive meal.
 There are a lot of options and be sure to save room for all the baked goods.

 ### Sushi N Raw Bar (hotel)